dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-gitlab.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/gitlab_navigation_setup.gif" title="Navigating to the GitLab Integration"/>

-Here you can link your GitLab account to dbt Cloud.

-You'll need to set up an application at GitLab in order to make it official - [they have a guide for that here](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile).
+You'll first need to set up an User Owned Application or Group Own Application in GitLab - [they have a guide for that here](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile).

-For your dbt Cloud application, you'll want to select:
+In GitLab, when creating your dbt Cloud application, you'll want to input:
 - `Name` - We recommend `dbt Cloud`
-- `Redirect URI` - You will want to copy-paste this from your Account Integrations page
+- `Redirect URI` - You can copy-paste this from your Account Integrations page in dbt Cloud
 - Check the `Confidential` box
 - Check the `api` Scope

-The screen at GitLab should look something like this:
+The applicatoin form in GitLab should look something like this:

 <Lightbox src="/img/docs/dbt-cloud/dbt_cloud_gitlab_application_settings.png" title="Add New Application Screen at GitLab"/>

-Once you've gotten your Application ID and Secret from GitLab, you can click the Edit button in your Integrations tab, and copy-paste those values into the form.
+Click 'Save application' in GitLab.
+GitLab will then generate an Application ID and Secret.
+You should copy-paste those values back into the form on your dbt Cloud's Integrations page.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/gitlab_integration_edit_button.png" title="Edit button in the top right corner"/>

 Note that if you're using the regular consumer version of GitLab, you'll want to use the standard `https://gitlab.com` for your GitLab instance - if your organization is using a hosted version of GitLab, you'll want to use the hostname provided by your organization, probably something like `https://gitlab.yourgreatcompany.com/`

+Once the form is completed in dbt Cloud, click the button 'Connect to GitLab'.

-GitLab will then ask for your explicit approval:
+GitLab will then ask for your explicit authorization:

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/gitlab_application_auth.png" title="GitLab Authorization Screen" />